Cubix1729/logicalpy/docs/index.md

 If you want to contribute to this (small) project, you can [open an issue](https://github.com/Cubix1729/logicalpy/issues) to report a bug or request a feature, or [make a pull request](https://github.com/Cubix1729/logicalpy/pulls).

+## Tests

+To run the the tests, clone the repository, go into the `tests` directory and run `python -m unittest`.

 ## License